robynspaulding/artist-website-react/README.md

 - <a href="https://github.com/robynspaulding/artist-website-react">React.js frontend - This Repo!</a>
 - <a href="https://github.com/robynspaulding/artist-website-api">Ruby on Rails backend </a>
-- EmailJS: JavaScript library that helps send emails using only client-side technologies
+- <a href="https://emailjs.com">EmailJS: JavaScript library that helps send emails using only client-side technologies </a>

 ## Installation